Canonical URLs in Yoast SEO

 wpseo_canonical filter.
 If you return false on that, no canonical will be output.
 Some examples can be found here.

-If you are not sure how or where to enter the filter you may wish to consult a Yoast partner who can help.
+If you are not sure how or where to put the filter you may wish to consult a Yoast partner who can help.

 In some cases you may not see a canonical tag being outputted on a page.
 If this is the case, check to see if the page has a noindex tag.
 If it does, that is the reason why.
 We do not output a canonical tag if the page is marked as noindex.
 To resolve the issue mark the pages as index.